Book Review: The Hunger Games Trilogy (Catching Fire)

 The Hunger Games: Catching Fire

 Yeah, I'm going to be pretty spoiler-heavy again.
 The plot section is pretty much a summary of Catching Fire.
-I would recommend this review to either someone uninterested in spoilers or who has read the book and wants my opinion.
-Also for those who have just seen the movie.
+I would recommend this review to either someone uninterested in spoilers or who has read the book (or seen the movie) and want my opinion.
 Here is where I'd normally say the book is better, but this is one of the best book-to-movie adaptations out there.
 So the book is (only slightly) better.

 I promise this section differs from the one on The Hunger Games (even though the next sentence is verbatim from my last review).
 First off *coughs in exposition* please skip this section if you've read the books (unless you want to read the lols of my creative and funny commentary on child murder).

 Every 25 years the Capitol hosts a "Quarter Quell".
-These games differ to the standard rules of other Hunger Games.
+These rules of these quells differ to those of other Hunger Games.

-The third Quarter Quell will be described in the review.
+The third quell will be described in the review.

 Effie gets Peeta a golden necklace and Haymitch a bracelet to match Katniss' mockingjay pin.
 This becomes important later on.